The Complete Illustrated Book of Divination & Prophecy, Walter B. Gibson & Litzka R. Gibson

 In 2002, I moved from my own apartment in Hell’s Kitchen into my then-boyfriend, now-husband's bachelor pad on Perry Street in the West Village.
 The apartment was a gorgeous studio in a brownstone facing an inner courtyard with a church and garden.
 I had just started an indie record label (Audika Records) and we happily ate lobster on the floor.
 As die-hard, young New Yorkers we didn’t have space for a dining table so we opted for cooler memories instead.

-The West Village at the time was still ever so charming; only ONE Marc Jacobs boutique, so this was pre-Marc Jacobs Books, Mens, Kids, Marc by Marc, and pre-the-sad-demise-of-all.
-It was pre-tourist bus loads sitting for photos ops on Sarah Jessica Parker’s tv stoop in Sex and The City up the street, and for Markus and I, pre-marriage, pre-careers and pre-the-rest-of-our-lives.
+The West Village at the time was ever-so-charming; with the first Marc Jacobs boutique on our corner block, pre-BookMarc, Mens, Kids, Marc by Marc, and pre-the-sad-demise-of-them-all.
+It was pre-tourist bus loads lining up for photo-ops on Carrie Bradshaw’s West Village tv stoop from Sex and The City, pre-Magnolia cupcakes, and for Markus and I, it was pre-marriage, pre-careers and pre-the-rest-of-our-lives.

 Enter Erik DuRon and Jess Kuronen to save the day!
-Both previously having worked at the old Left Bank, they decided to buy the store and re-launch it as an online bookshop, eventually taking a brick and mortar space - guess where - right downstairs and next door to our old brownstone apartment on Perry Street.
+Both previously having worked at the old Left Bank, they decided to buy the store from the owner and re-launch it as an awesome online bookshop, featuring a super-curated, amazing collection of art books, collectables, inspiring reads, and all the weird and wonderful in print.